D3153/nobel-prize-api/shortcut_notes.md

 ## Right Click

-- to right click with keyboard -> Select smth and press menu btn
+- to right click with keyboard -> Select smt and press menu btn